 1. Promoting a Flash Mob:

-“Mall was as it is usually but then this happened.”
+“Mall was as it usually is but then this happened.”

 “Find out how XYZ made the ambiance exotic at PQR place!”

 No wonder how quirky the headline is!
 Whichever Facebook status copy we use, there’s nothing that people find exciting about watching a Flash Mob on their timeline.
 Now a bunch of energetic Zumba-doers isn’t able to revitalize the crowd with a sense of newness.
 Be it any audience, there’s no defiance in admitting Mob Flash can’t pull off any further.
-Maybe in the tribal area, it could create a stirring response (only if the Zumba doers return safely and Tribals have been consuming the FMCG brands).
+Maybe in the tribal area, it could create a stirring response (only if the Zumba-doers return safely and Tribals have been consuming the FMCG brands).

 2. Viral Videos

 Videos after videos!!
 It is an unending process.
 The value to anything arrives only when it is rarely found.
 Viral videos are under the process of becoming potentially viral.
-But since they are so many in number, they create less degree of punching effect.
+But since they are so many in number, they create a low-degree punching effect.
 Moreover, there has been an upsurge in the number of Indian web series, so most of the viral videos are viewed from that point of view.
 Customers hardly remember the brand significance in the entire story.
 However, exceptions are always there.

 While conducting a brainstorming session, especially for digital media, we must trim away certain things.
 Then only we can be assured that the eventual ideas are unique to our knowledge.
 Agree?